Skip to Content

 Post-traumatic spinal cord tethering

 A spinal cord injury can lead to changes in the way spinal fluid flows around the spinal cord and canal.
 It can also change the way the spinal cord and rootlets normally move.
 This scarring of the spinal cord and rootlets to the dura is called tethering.
 If symptoms become significant, surgery may be an option.
-These include:

 • Spinal cord untethering with expansion duraplasty